Fine dissipative properties of Euler solutions with measure first derivatives

 \subsection{Solutions with measure vorticity}

-In \cref{s: vortex sheets} we will consider bounded Euler solutions whose antisymmetric gradient is an arbitrary Radon measure, such as the classical vortex sheets.
-These are Euler solutions with vorticity concentrated on a hypersurface of codimension $1$ that evolves in time \cite{Saf92}.
+In \cref{s: vortex sheets} we will consider bounded Euler solutions whose antisymmetric gradient is an arbitrary Radon measure, such as classical vortex sheets.
+These are Euler solutions with vorticity concentrated on a hypersurface of codimension $1$ that evolves over time \cite{Saf92}.
 To the best of the author's knowledge, the first energy conservation result for classical vortex sheets is due to Shvydkoy \cite{Shv09}.
-The energy flux associated to these solutions is a priori non-vanishing.
+The energy flux associated with these solutions is a priori non-vanishing.
 However, being a solution to \eqref{E} forces the normal component of the velocity and the Bernoulli pressure to be continuous across the sheet.
 This suffices to prove that there is no energy dissipation in any space-time region.
-This heuristics has been recently adapted in \cite{DRInvN24} to prove that there is no possibility for energy gaps whenever singularities occur on a codimension $1$ rectifiable set, provided that both the velocity and the pressure posses suitable traces.
+This heuristic has been recently adapted in \cite{DRInvN24} to prove that there is no possibility for energy gaps whenever singularities occur on a codimension $1$ rectifiable set, provided that both the velocity and the pressure have suitable traces.

-In \cref{t:main general} we will study the dissipation measure associated to Euler solutions with measure antisymmetric gradient.
+In \cref{t:main general} we will study the dissipation measure associated with Euler solutions with measure antisymmetric gradient.
 Even for vector fields with this regularity, the linear theory does not provide many tools.
 The renormalization property for the transport equation is known for divergence-free vector fields with gradient given by a singular integral of a $L^1$ function \cite{BCr13} or in the stationary two-dimensional setting for measure vorticity vector fields \cite{BiGu16}.
 In both cases, the arguments are rather deep and they do not seem extendable to the Euler setting.

 Once more, the proof of \cref{t:main general} is specific for the Euler nonlinearity.
 The key point is to use the incompressibility condition to manipulate the momentum equation so that the role of the antisymmetric gradient is apparent.
 Under the non-trivial assumption that a (suitably defined) singular set of the velocity field is negligible with respect to the vorticity measure, we will show that